James Irving (slave trader): Enslavement

 In 1789, Anna became shipwrecked off the coast of Africa while travelling to collect captives.
 Irving and its crew were themselves captured and enslaved.
-He wrote to the British vice consul, John Hutchinson, pleading for his release.
+He wrote to a British vice-consul, John Hutchinson, pleading for his release.
 He said we are "in the hands of Arabs and Moors in a Condition miserable beyond Conception’.
 And later in his correspondence "rescue us speedily from the most intollerable Slavery".